 - In a heavy frying pan or a wok, heat 3 tablespoons oil over medium-high to high heat.
 Add the noodles.
 Quickly spread them out to the edges of the pan, and then let them cook, without stirring, until they are browned on the bottom (5 to 8 minutes).

 - Flip over and brown the other side.
-Remove to a plate.
+Remove and plate.
 Keep warm while preparing other ingredients for the meal.